 9. Inspect your nonstick pots and pans.

 You can cut out a lot of unnecessary butter and oil if you cook in a nonstick skillet.
 Just use this time to inspect them a bit.
 While scratches here and there are not ideal, they’re usually fine.
-If the coating is staring to peel or get pitted, however, it’s time to replace the cookware.
+If the coating is starting to peel or get pitted, however, it’s time to replace the cookware.
 Everything look good?
 Season each piece (yup, just like with your cast iron cookware!): Use a paper towel to rub about a teaspoon of oil (any kind will do) around the inside of the pan.

 10. Condition your wooden cutting boards.